ironcalc/IronCalc/docs/README.md

 ## Running the Project

-Start a development instnace of the documentation server with:
+Start a development instance of the documentation server with:

 ```bash
 npm run dev